 “We have a lot of people who are teaching as a second career, meaning they’ve had full careers in government service before they started teaching at TROY,” says Dr. Slobodchikoff.
 “Many of the instructors still have contacts in the industry who are able to help students succeed.
 In our department, we also have a lot of alumni contacts that maintain a relationship with the department and help students with internships and job placement after they receive their degrees.”

-This emphasis on real-world experience allows students in the program to gain exposure to their chosen career path prior to graduation.
+The focus on real-world experience allows students in the program to gain exposure to their chosen career path prior to graduation.
 It also better prepares graduates to handle the responsibilities of the job from day one, wherever their careers take them.

 “I think that TROY has a very wide variety of classes within the public administration program,” Dr. Slobodchikoff reflects.
 “It has a lot of specialties from human resources to public health and other areas, so it really benefits our students in that they get a very unique approach.
 They don’t just get one kind of structured curriculum; they definitely get a wide exposure to the field and that really benefits them.”